 Watie Refused to Acknowledge Union Victory

 Much of his activity during the latter half of the war consisted of attacks against those in Indian Territory who supported the Union—burning homes, destroying fields and creating thousands of starving refugees.
-Even after a Cherokee majority repudiated the alliance with the Confederacy in 1863, Watie stayed loyal to the Southern cause.
+Even after a Cherokee majority rejected the alliance with the Confederacy in 1863, Watie stayed loyal to the Southern cause.
 His reward?
 A commission of brigadier general.

 After the war, Watie returned to Indian Territory to rebuild his home, which Federal soldiers had burned to the ground.
 He traveled to Washington, D.C. to represent the southern Cherokee during negotiations of the Cherokee Reconstruction Treaty of 1866, which stripped tribe members of vast tracts of land in Indian Territory in exchange for their reinstatement in the Union.
 Watie then retreated from public life to his old Honey Creek plantation, where he died in 1871.